DrkVenom/Difference_Sets-utilities/README.md

 1) none

 == NOTES ==
-1) The inputs are the full set of parameters v,k,l.
+1) The inputs are a set of difference set parameters (v,n,l) where n is known as a fourth variable to define difference sets, n=k-l.
 The output a list of parameters x,y,z that satisfy the above Diophantine equation.

 2) To limit time, only the values 0-1000 are tested for x, y, and z.
 This only creates a partial solution.
 We only need to find one trio to confirm the existence.